akjones/remote-workstation/README.md

         ssh -i <IdentityFile> -p <Port> ubuntu@<target> -o IdentitiesOnly=yes -L <PortToForward>:127.0.0.1:3389

 -.
 Fire up your RDP client and connect to `localhost:<PortToForward>`.
-The username is `ubuntu` and the default password is `hello there`.
+The username is `ubuntu` and the password is the one you created earlier.

 ### Local setup: